 David Ward is a Senior Lecturer and Consultant Child and Adolescent Psychiatrist who trained in the United Kingdom where he commenced work as a Consultant in 1999.
 He moved to the Fraser Coast in 2011 and obtained FRANZCP in 2013.
 Dr Ward has been involved in teaching and training for a variety of disciplines for many years, lecturing both at Newcastle and Northumberland Universities in the North East of England.
 He also worked as the Training Programme Director for Child and Adolescent Psychiatry.
 Whilst in the UK Dr Ward was involved in the development of Early Intervention in Psychosis Services on a Local and National basis.

-Amanda is a lived experience practitioner, who has worked in the Mental Health sector for ten years.
-She has her own successful Mental Health Recovery Training and Consultancy business and is passionate about change from her own previous experiences of psychosis.
+Amanda is a lived experience practitioner, who has worked in the Mental Health sector for over ten years.
+She has her own business Mental Health Recovery Training and Consultancy and is passionate about change and improvements in services, from her own previous experiences of psychosis.
 She is a published author and has been recognised for her work in Mental Health Peer Work as a National Peer Champion.
 Winner of the WA Mental Health Commission 2013 Good Outcomes award for Consumer Engagement and Participation she is also the founder of Recovery Rocks Community Inc; a Peer led and Run recovery community in Perth, WA.
-Currently she holds the post for QLD Voice as a Consumer Ambassador in the Darling Downs, and is also an ambassador for the QLD Hearing Voices Network.
-She lives in rural Queensland and works nationally incorporating her own lived experience of recovery, training and education into all of her work.
-Her areas of interest are Mental Health Recovery, Lived Experience Education and Training, Hearing Voices, Psychosis, Mental Health Advocacy, Peer Support, Families, Children and Young People.
+She is also an ambassador for the Australian Hearing Voices Network.
+Her areas of interest are Mental Health Recovery, the Peer Workforce, Lived Experience Education and Training and supporting alternative approaches to supporting people who experience trauma, extreme states, voice hearing, dissociation, and psychosis.